paulpritchard68/Squirt/README.md

 ## Using Squirt ##
 Everything is done via the `squirt` command.
 Full help should be provided and can be accessed by entering `squirt [command] --help`

 The core of this is pretty straightforward.
-You use `squirt build` to define (build) a communication script, using the available options to specify whatever details need to be saved.
+You use either `squirt buildftp` or `squirt buildsmtp` to define (build) a communication script, using the available options to specify whatever details need to be saved.
 Once this is done you can use `squirt exec` to execute the script.
 The `exec` command allows for the same options as `build` - all of these are optional and, if used, will allow you temporarily override the values defined in `build`.

 A `copy` command is also available.
 This will create a new script (ct = copy to) based on an existing script (cf = copy from).
 Again, this command allows for the same options as `build` - if entered, these will be applied to the new script.